 Lahnna Catalino received the Chester A. Insko Best Publication Award.
 She was awarded a $100 prize for her article, “A Tuesday in the Life of a Flourisher: The Role of Positive Emotional Reactivity in Optimal Mental Health,” which appeared in the journal Emotion in 2011.

-Dr. Kristen Lindquist, an expert on emotions and affective neuroscience, accepted our request to nominate her to join the faculty as an Assistant Professor in the Social Psychology Program and began on July 1, 2012.
+Dr. Kristen Lindquist, an expert on emotions and affective neuroscience, will join the faculty as an Assistant Professor in the Social Psychology Program and began on July 1, 2012.
 To learn more about her work, visit her website.

-Dr. Kurt Gray, an expert on moral psychology and mind perception, also accepted our request to nominate him to join the faculty in Social Psychology as an Assistant Professor and began on July 1, 2012.
+Dr. Kurt Gray, an expert on moral psychology and mind perception, will join the faculty in Social Psychology as an Assistant Professor and began on July 1, 2012.
 You can learn more about his research by visiting his lab website.

 Kristjen Lundberg received the 2012 Tanner Teaching Assistants Award for Excellence in Undergraduate Teaching.
 She was recognized on Saturday, February 11th during the half-time ceremony at the UNC-Virginia Men’s Basketball game, in the Dean E. Smith Center.
 Congratulations, Kristjen!

 Daryl Cameron, Assistant Professor of Psychology at the University of Iowa, receives a grant from the National Science Foundation to support his research on the motivated suppression of empathy.

 Daryl Cameron started as an Assistant Professor at the University of Iowa.

 Lahanna Catalino began a postdoc at the University of California San Francisco.